Creating A To Do List In WordPress

 Show Who Assigned the To-Do Item in Email

-If this option is enabled (‘Yes’), you can display the user who assigned the to-do item in the email.
-This option is useful if, for example, your site has multiple project managers assigning to-do items to users …
+Enable this option (‘Yes’) to display the user who assigned the to-do item in the email.
+This option is useful if, for example, you have various project managers assigning to-do items to users …

 From Field for Emails Sent to User